Posted 04 September 2009 - 08:47 PM

 Friends that I do socialize with who also have a ham ticket either have the wrong class of ticket (most of the problem) for the range needed or we lack the setup to bridge the distance (usually antenna related).
 There's nothing wrong with having just the technician ticket.
 But it is limited intentionally.
 Upgrading my license was one of the first things I did once the newness of repeaters and ht radios wore off.
 After all, now it's just another written test to upgrade.
 Back then, I had to learn morse code at a sufficient speed.
 One of these days, I'll train my brain to hear words instead of letters....

 GPRS/FRS has it's place and a lot more leeway in terms of content.
 But I still find amateur radio to be a lot more flexible in what you can do with the radio art.
 You will always find assholes that will stake their claim to any given frequency or spectrum - even when they know damn well that no allocated frequency is for exclusive use.
 I just remind them of the regs and tell them that the frequency is in use.
 Them trying to cause interference just makes them look petty and causes them to be put in a actionable position for a NAL from the FCC.

 maybe take it further an volunteer to help in communications for 5k runs or the whole emcom thing.

 I've done that for local bike races.
-They mainly use FRS and MURS nowdays because they've had problems in the past having the ham groups do it.
-Yes, the W7AIA/WORC guys will still show up (usually uninvited) to self-ingratiate/lecture the actual coordinators on radio usage, but they get in the way more than anything.
-Really they're just pissed off that there isn't more Aspercream flowing than there is.
+The bike races and marathoners around here mainly use FRS and MURS nowdays because they've had so many problems in the past with the ham groups do it.
+Yeah, the clubbers will still show up (usually uninvited) to self-ingratiate/lecture the actual coordinators on radio usage, but they get in the way more than anything.
+Really they're probably just pissed off that there isn't more Aspercream flowing than there is.

 For instance, as part of the 2600/Telephreak group at Defcon, we've ran a pager network on 70cm for the weekend.